-11.10.6 Portrayal of procedure tracks

-11.10.6.1 The plan view shall show the following information in the manner indicated:

-b) the missed approach procedure track by an arrowed broken line;

-c) any additional procedure track, other than those specified in a) and b), by an arrowed dotted line;

-d) bearings, tracks, radials to the nearest degree and distances to the nearest two-tenths of a kilometre or tenth of a nautical mile or times required for the procedure;

-e) where no track-defining aid is available, the magnetic bearing to the nearest degree to the aerodrome from the radio navigation aids concerned with the final approach;

-f) the boundaries of any sector in which visual manoeuvring (circling) is prohibited;

-g) where specified the holding pattern and minimum holding altitude/height associated with the approach and missed approach;

-h) caution notes where required, prominently displayed on the face of the chart.

-11.10.6.2 It is recommended that the plan view should show the distance to the aerodrome from each radio navigation aid concerned with the final approach.

-11.10.6.3 A profile shall be provided normally below the plan view showing the following data:

-a) the aerodrome by a solid block at aerodrome elevation;
+- 11.10.6 Portrayal of procedure tracks - 11.10.6.1 The plan view shall show the following information in the manner indicated: - a) the approach procedure track by an arrowed continuous line indicating the direction of flight; - b) the missed approach procedure track by an arrowed broken line; - c) any additional procedure track, other than those specified in a) and b), by an arrowed dotted line; - d) bearings, tracks, radials to the nearest degree and distances to the nearest two-tenths of a kilometre or tenth of a nautical mile or times required for the procedure; - e) where no track-defining aid is available, the magnetic bearing to the nearest degree to the aerodrome from the radio navigation aids concerned with the final approach; - f) the boundaries of any sector in which visual manoeuvring (circling) is prohibited; - g) where specified, the holding pattern and minimum holding altitude/height associated with the approach and missed approach; - h) caution notes where required, prominently displayed on the face of the chart; - i) an indication of "flyover" significant points. - 11.10.6.2 The plan view should show the distance to the aerodrome from each radio navigation aid concerned with the final approach. - 11.10.6.3 A profile shall be provided normally below the plan view showing the following data: - a) the aerodrome by a solid block at aerodrome elevation;

-b) the profile of the approach procedure segments by an arrowed continuous line indicating the direction of flight;

-c) the profile of the missed approach procedure segment by an arrowed broken line and a description of the procedure;

-d) the profile of any additional procedure segment, other than those specified in b) and c), by an arrowed dotted line;

-e) bearings, tracks, radials to the nearest degree and distances to the nearest two-tenths of a kilometre or tenth of a nautical mile or times required for the procedure;

-f) altitudes/heights required by the procedures, including transition altitude and procedure altitudes/heights, where established;

-g) limiting distance to the nearest kilometre or nautical mile on procedure turn, when specified;

-h) the intermediate approach fix or point, on procedures where no course reversal is authorized;

-i) a line representing the aerodrome elevation or threshold elevation, as appropriate, extended across the width of the chart including a distance scale with its origin at the runway threshold.

-11.10.6.4 It is recommended that the heights required by procedures should be shown in parentheses, using the height datum selected in accordance with 11.10.2.5.

-11.10.6.5 It is recommended that the profile view should include a ground profile or a minimum altitude/height portrayal as follows:

-a) a ground profile shown by a solid line depicting the highest elevations of the relief occurring within the primary area of the final approach segment.
-The highest elevations of the relief occurring in the secondary areas of the final approach segment shown by a dashed line; or b) minimum altitudes/heights in the intermediate and final approach segments indicated within bounded shaded blocks.
+- b) the profile of the approach procedure segments by an arrowed continuous line indicating the direction of flight; - c) the profile of the missed approach procedure segment by an arrowed broken line and a description of the procedure; - d) the profile of any additional procedure segment, other than those specified in b) and c), by an arrowed dotted line; - e) bearings, tracks, radials to the nearest degree and distances to the nearest two-tenths of a kilometre or tenth of a nautical mile or times required for the procedure; - f) altitudes/heights required by the procedures, including transition altitude, procedure altitudes/heights and heliport crossing height (HCH), where established; - g) limiting distance to the nearest kilometre or nautical mile on procedure turn, when specified; - h) the intermediate approach fix or point, on procedures where no course reversal is authorized; - i) a line representing the aerodrome elevation or threshold elevation, as appropriate, extended across the width of the chart including a distance scale with its origin at the runway threshold. - 11.10.6.4 Heights required by procedures should be shown in parentheses, using the height datum selected in accordance with 11.10.2.5. - 11.10.6.5 The profile view should include a ground profile or a minimum altitude/height portrayal as follows: - a ground profile shown by a solid line depicting the highest elevations of the relief occurring within the primary area of the final approach segment.
+The highest elevations of the relief occurring in the secondary areas of the final approach segment shown by a dashed line; or - b) minimum altitudes/heights in the intermediate and final approach segments indicated within bounded shaded blocks.

-Note 1.- For the ground profile portrayal, actual templates of the primary and secondary areas of the final approach segment are provided to the cartographer by the procedures specialist.
+Note 1. - For the ground profile portrayal, actual templates of the primary and secondary areas of the final approach segment are provided to the cartographer by the procedures specialist.

-Note 2.- The minimum altitude/height portrayal is intended for use on charts depicting non-precision approaches with a final approach fix.
+Note 2. - The minimum altitude/height portrayal is intended for use on charts depicting non-precision approaches with a final approach fix.